A Journal for Reflection

 Sign up here for the STEM-Inspirations Resource Library for access to free e-books, mini-lessons and coloring pages.

 More inspirational journals from STEM-Inspirations:

 “There’s so many exciting things going on in the computer industry, that if you have an idea, a dream, something that you want to do, then just go for it.”~ Stephanie Shirley, Founder of software company in 1962 staffed completely by women

 About Holly B. Martin

-After earning my degree in environmental engineering and working in the field for eight years, I changed careers to become editor of a magazine on lasers and fiber optics.
-Since that time, I’ve written hundreds of articles, blog posts, and books on Science+Technology+Engineering+Math (STEM).
-Click here to visit my freelance writing portfolio.
+After earning my degree in environmental engineering and working in the field for eight years, I changed careers, becoming editor of a magazine about lasers and fiber optics.
+Since that time, I’ve written hundreds of articles, blog posts, and e-books on science and technology (See my freelance writing portfolio here).